 Look, I don’t think I’m stepping on anybody’s toes if I say that the Dragon God sort of sucks.
 Only somewhat more controversially, the cliffside portions of the Shrine of Storms are a lot, what with their combination of rolling skeletons, narrow cliffs, and semi-random bolts of crystal, made more lethal individually and in combination by breakneck camera swings.

 Shit like that gives the lie to the Souls games’ reputation of being hard, but fair.
 That’s been true from the very beginning to a degree, but it’s never been completely true.
-Some of what series devotees (myself included) think of as fair is really just facility with quirky systems.
+Some of what series devotees (myself included) think of as fairness is really just facility with quirky systems.
 We understand the rules, and we can thrive within them, but that’s very different from saying they’re fair.
 All of the Souls games make borderline-unreasonable demands on the player, and the earlier games make a number of flat-out unfair demands as well.
 That’s some portion of the appeal, if we’re honest.

 What you see when you play Demon’s Souls, having already played From’s later work, are not so much better versions of the same ideas but purer ones.
 King Allant is Lord Gwyn and King Vendrick in one, with a little Queen Yharham thrown in.
 The Valley of Defilement is miserable and uncompromising in ways that Blighttown or The Gutter or the Road of Sacrifices, thank God, aren’t.
 The weapon upgrade system is more involved, complicated, and easy to fuck up, and its concomitant material grind is a deeper, darker rabbit hole, than any that followed.

 And then there’s Tendency, a system that doesn’t quite work, and that From has yet to revisit, despite its clear potential.
 Basically, your character has a sort of Paragon/Renegade binary, but so does each region of the world.
 Kill a boss or a Black Phantom (the equivalent of an Invader) and the world shifts toward White.
 Die in Body form (the equivalent of being unhollowed, or enkindled) or kill a regular-ass embodied human, and the world shifts toward Black.